 What is the difference between a 1095-A, 1095-B, and 1095-C?

 The forms are very similar.
 The main difference is who sends the form to you.
 The entity that provides you with health insurance will be responsible for sending a Form 1095.

 - You will receive a 1095-A if you were covered by a federal or state marketplace (also called an exchange)

 - You will receive a 1095-B if you were covered by other insurers such as small self-funded groups or employers who use the Small Business Health Options Program (SHOP)

 - You will receive a 1095-C if you were covered by your employer

 If I am a student worker, will I receive a Form 1095-C?

 Any student employee who was full-time (worked an average of 30 or more hours per week) or who was enrolled in the student health insurance plan in 2019 may receive a Form 1095-B from UPMC Health Plan.
 Because the IRS extended the mailing deadline, UPMC Health Plan will be mailing the forms to subscribers by March 4, 2020.

 What if I need to request a duplicate copy of my 1095-C?

-If you need to request a duplicate copy of your 1095-C or if you have additional questions, please contact the University of Pittsburgh’s Benefits Department at email@example.com.
+Learn how to access a reprint of your 1095-C. If you have additional questions, please contact the University of Pittsburgh’s Benefits Department.